Cadene/pretrained-models.pytorch/README.md

 - `resnext101_32x4d(num_classes=1000, pretrained='imagenet')`
 - `resnext101_62x4d(num_classes=1000, pretrained='imagenet')`

-#### DualPathNet
+#### DualPathNetworks

 Source: [MXNET repo](https://github.com/cypw/DPNs)

 The porting has been made possible by [Ross Wightman](http://rwightman.com) in his [PyTorch repo](https://github.com/rwightman/pytorch-dpn-pretrained).

-As you can see [here](https://github.com/rwightman/pytorch-dpn-pretrained) DualPathNet allows you to try different scales.
+As you can see [here](https://github.com/rwightman/pytorch-dpn-pretrained) DualPathNetworks allows you to try different scales.
 The default one in this repo is 0.875 meaning that the original input size is 256 before croping to 224.

 - `dpn68(num_classes=1000, pretrained='imagenet')`
 - `dpn98(num_classes=1000, pretrained='imagenet')`